wang-xi/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am an Assistant Professor in the Department of Construction Science at Texas A&M University ([Profile](https://www.arch.tamu.edu/staff/xi-wang/)).
-My research focuses on the intersection of robotics, humans, and infrastructure to create a much safer, productive, and comfortable construction and built environment.
-My research interests include human-robot interaction, multi-robot coordination, robot and infrastructure intelligence, and human factors interacting with intelligent agents.
-Before joining Texas A&M, I obtained my Ph.D. in Civil Engineering from the Department of Civil and Environmental Engineering at the University of Michigan, working with professors [Carol Menassa](https://cee.engin.umich.edu/people/menassa-carol-c/) and [Vineet Kamat](https://cee.engin.umich.edu/people/kamat-vineet-r/).
+ Xi is an Assistant Professor in the Department of Construction Science at Texas A&M University ([Profile](https://www.arch.tamu.edu/staff/xi-wang/)).
+Her research focuses on the intersection of robotics, humans, and infrastructure to create a much safer, productive, and comfortable construction and built environment.
+Xi's research interests include human-robot interaction, multi-robot coordination, robot and infrastructure intelligence, and human factors interacting with intelligent agents.
+Before joining Texas A&M, Xi obtained my Ph.D. in Civil Engineering from the Department of Civil and Environmental Engineering at the University of Michigan, working with professors [Carol Menassa](https://cee.engin.umich.edu/people/menassa-carol-c/) and [Vineet Kamat](https://cee.engin.umich.edu/people/kamat-vineet-r/).